bsinghs/BIA660-A2-extracting-information-from-a-page/README.md

 Submit your generated CSV file using Canvas.

-*Steps are added as comments in the main script called tld.py.*
+_Steps are added as comments in the main script called tld.py._

-*The script created tlds.xlsx excel sheet with results.*
+_The script creates tlds.xlsx excel sheet with results._